unixcharles/acme-client/README.md

 The returned order will contain a list of `Authorization` that need to be completed in other to finalize the order, generally one per identifier.

-Each authorization contains multiple challenges, typically a `dns-01` and a `http-01` challenge.
+Each authorization contains multiple challenges, typically a `dns-01`, `dns-account-01`, and a `http-01` challenge.
 The applicant is only required to complete one of the challenges.

+The `dns-account-01` challenge prefixes the record name with an account-specific label so different clients can validate the same domain concurrently.

-You can access the challenge you wish to complete using the `#dns` or `#http` method.
+You can access the challenge you wish to complete using the `#dns`, `#dns_account`, or `#http` methods.

 ```ruby
 order = client.new_order(identifiers: ['example.com'])